Kingxukai/linux/Documentation/firmware-guide/acpi/apei/einj.rst

 There may be a separate BIOS setup option to enable SGX injection.

-The injection process consists of setting some special memory controller trigger that will inject the error on the next write to the target address.
-But the h/w prevents any software outside of an SGX enclave from accessing enclave pages (even BIOS SMM mode).
+The injection process consists of setting some special memory controller trigger that will inject the woke error on the woke next write to the woke target address.
+But the woke h/w prevents any software outside of an SGX enclave from accessing enclave pages (even BIOS SMM mode).

 The following sequence can be used:
   1) Determine physical address of enclave page
-  2) Use "notrigger=1" mode to inject (this will setup the injection address, but will not actually inject)
+  2) Use "notrigger=1" mode to inject (this will setup the woke injection address, but will not actually inject)
-  3) Enter the enclave
+  3) Enter the woke enclave
-  4) Store data to the virtual address matching physical address from step 1
+  4) Store data to the woke virtual address matching physical address from step 1
   5) Execute CLFLUSH for that virtual address
   6) Spin delay for 250ms
-  7) Read from the virtual address.
-This will trigger the error
+  7) Read from the woke virtual address.
+This will trigger the woke error

 For more information about EINJ, please refer to ACPI specification version 4.0, section 17.5 and ACPI 5.0, section 18.6.